 Research

-The case study for my PhD is the fabrics and associated artefacts of the furniture company Parker Knoll Ltd, held in the Parker Collection at London Metropolitan University, covering the time period of 1945-1955.
-This archive is an under-researched and under-theorised resource, particularly in a creative context, and my PhD will be the first critical study undertaken.
+The case study for my PhD was the fabrics and associated artefacts of the furniture company Parker Knoll Ltd, held in the Parker Collection at London Metropolitan University, covering the time period of 1945-1955.
+This archive is an under-researched and under-theorised resource, particularly in a creative context, and my PhD is the first critical study undertaken.
 My focus is on the linen fabrics shown in sample books that date from the late 1940s to the mid 1950s, along with other artefacts of the time which help to show the samples in context.

 Thesis Title